-Anyone who appreciates history must pay a visit to Baalbek to admire its colossal structures that are one of the finest and best-preserved examples of Imperial Roman architecture.
+Anyone who appreciates history must pay a visit to Baalbek to admire its colossal structures which are one of the finest and best-preserved examples of Imperial Roman architecture.
 Baalbek is one of the most beautiful places to visit in Lebanon.

 Lebanon is among the few countries in the Middle East that embrace multiculturalism and religious diversity.
 The friendliness of the Lebanese people will leave an indelible mark on your heart.
 Moreover, Lebanese cuisine, which has influenced the gastronomy of the entire Mediterranean basin, is one of the most delicious in the world.

-With its majestic landscapes, its overwhelming culinary traditions, its rich and mixed history, this small country has everything to become your next big favourite.
+With its majestic landscapes, its overwhelming culinary traditions, and its rich and mixed history, this small country has everything to become your next big favourite.

 By Katie and Jake from Untold Wanderlust

 Mongolia is a country that will forever hold a special place in our hearts.
 After staying well and truly on the popular banana backpacking trail in Southeast Asia the previous year, Mongolia was one of the first countries where we strayed into unknown territory.
-It’s safe to say that we fell in love with Mongolia, the ever-changing landscapes, the nomadic culture, and yurt life cosying up by a log burner fire in the middle of nowhere.
+It’s safe to say that we fell in love with Mongolia, the ever-changing landscapes, the nomadic culture, and the yurt life cosying up by a log burner fire in the middle of nowhere.
 Just us and the stars!
-Despite Mongolia receiving more visitors year upon year, the numbers of international tourists remain pretty low, making this landlocked country a must-visit for avid adventurers.
+Despite Mongolia receiving more visitors year after year, the numbers of international tourists remain pretty low, making this landlocked country a must-visit for avid adventurers.

 One of the main highlights of Mongolia is riding around in an old Russian minivan whilst taking in the open roads.
 The Gobi desert is also an unmissable attraction.
 The desert features Khongoryn Els dunes which you can climb to the top of for a fiery sunset.
-Also, take the opportunity of a scenic 2-days horse trek to Naiman Nurr.
-Ps. don’t forget to keep your eyes peeled for snow leopards that are native to Mongolia.
+Also, take the opportunity of a scenic 2-day horse trek to Naiman Nurr.
+Ps.
+Don’t forget to keep your eyes peeled for snow leopards that are native to Mongolia.